Web Analytics

 Traveling on the Tibet Plateau with an average altitude of over 4,000 meters, it’s common for some tourists to experience altitude sickness.
 The symptoms of altitude sickness can include headache, nausea, and dizziness.

 If you feel uncomfortable, tell your guide.
 We have prepared oxygen tanks in our vehicles.
 You can inhale oxygen and take medication when necessary.
-If symptoms of altitude sickness persist or worsen, we’ll help transfer you to the hotel or hospital to seek medical attention immediately.
+If symptoms of altitude sickness persist or worsen, we’ll help you to the hotel or hospital to seek medical attention immediately.

 7. How many days do I need in Tibet?

 The duration of your Tibet tour can vary based on your interests and the regions you wish to visit.
-For a comprehensive experience, your Tibet tour may last for at least 8 days, allowing you to explore the cultural and natural highlights of Tibet, including Lhasa, Shigatse, the Everest Base Camp, and Namtso Lake.
+For a comprehensive experience, your Tibet tour may last for at least 8 days, allowing you to explore the cultural and natural highlights of Tibet, including Lhasa, Shigatse, Everest Base Camp, and Namtso Lake.
 For more adventurous trips to Ngari Prefecture, such as Mt.
-Kailash and Lake Mansarovar, the duration may be over 10 days.
+Kailash and Lake Mansarovar, the duration may be 10 days.
 If you have time constraints, shorter tours are also available.
 You can take our 4-day Lhasa city tour.
 But for a more in-depth experience, a longer tour is recommended.

 8. How much does a Tibet tour cost?